amannn/next-intl/docs/usage.md

 }
 ```

 You don't have to group messages by components – use whatever suits your use case.
-You can theoretically use a common key for shared labels that are used frequently – however, based on experience it's often beneficial to duplicate labels across components, even if they are the same in one language.
+You can theoretically use a common key for shared labels that are used frequently.
+However, based on experience it's often beneficial to duplicate labels across components, even if they are the same in one language.
 Depending on the context, a different label can be more appropriate (e.g. "not now" instead of "cancel").
 Duplicating the labels allows to easily change them later on in case you want something more specific.
 Duplication on the network level is typically solved by gzip.
 In addition to this, you can achieve reuse by using shared components.

 To retrieve all available messages in a component, you can omit the namespace path: